boschmateo/Red-Wine-Quality-Analysis/README.md

 # Repository structure

 * `analysis`: Folder that contains the original R markdown file of the analysis along the exported files in HTML and PDF: `analysis.*`.
-It also has a BibiTex file `references.bib` for the references.
+It also has a BibTex file `references.bib` for the references.
 * `data`: Folder that contains the original dataset `wine.csv` and a new csv `wine_out.csv` with the analyzed data.

 # Contributions